meero-com/github-actions-shared-workflows/actions/aws/promote-docker-artifact-image/README.md

 ## Behavior

-Promote Docker artifact image
+Promote Docker artifact/cached image

-- Download artifact image
+- Restore cached image
 - load into Docker
 - re-tag it and push it to ECR
-- Save image as artifact and outputs artifact name and filename.
+- Save image_uri (docker tag) as artifact
+- outputs artifact name and filename.

 ## Usage